timescale/docs/promscale/visualize-data/apm-experience.md

 * Check that the `timescaledb_toolkit` extension is installed.
   To verify if the extension is installed, run this SQL query:
   `SELECT * FROM pg_extension WHERE extname='timescaledb_toolkit';`
-  If the query returns no results the extension is not installed.
+  If the query returns no results, then the extension is not installed.
+The *Install the TimescaleDB toolkit extension* section provides the instructions to install the extension.

+You can use one of these methods to import APM dashboards:
+*  From the Grafana community the dashboards published by Promscale.
+*  From Promscale Github repository as JSON files.

 ## Install the TimescaleDB toolkit extension
 <procedure>